branley1/personal-website/README.md

 - [Licenses](#licenses)

 ## Technologies Used
-The website was built using HTML, CSS and JavaScript.
+The website was built using HTML, CSS and a little bit of JavaScript.
 The following tools and frameworks were also used:
 - Bootstrap: a CSS framework for building responsive and mobile-first websites
 - Font Awesome: a library of icons and symbols
 - Google Fonts: a collection of free and open-source fonts